AswinBarath/100-days-of-code-challenge/README.md

 # 100-days-of-code-challenge

-[100 Days of Code Challenge](https://www.100daysofcode.com/) is an initiative I am commiting to take, where I will be spending each day working on a personal project which mainly focuses on HTML, CSS and JS to improve my skills and push my boundaries.
+[100 Days of Code Challenge](https://www.100daysofcode.com/) is an initiative I am commiting to take, where I will be spending each day working on a personal project which mainly focuses on development to improve my skills and push my boundaries.

 <p>
 <img src="logo.png" alt="100 Days of Code" />